zaccanoy/clomp/README.md

 # Example

 This example illustrates how much more readable an element with a lot of utility classes can be.
+To see examples in code, see the Jest tests in `src/constructClomp.spec.js` while we work on making more useful examples.

 ```jsx
 import React from "react";